u17g/deferrable/README.md

   - `[undefined, error]` when the callback threw / rejected
 - **Error propagation (main callback)**: if the callback fails, deferred callbacks still run; if none of them fails, the original error is thrown.
 (If a deferred callback fails, see below.)
 - **Awaited sequentially**: deferred callbacks are awaited one by one (no parallel execution).
-- **Deferred callback errors**: if a deferred callback throws/rejects, `deferrable` fails fast with that error (remaining deferred callbacks are not executed).
-If the main callback already failed, `deferrable` throws an `AggregateError` containing both errors.
+- **Deferred callback errors**: if a deferred callback throws/rejects, `deferrable` fails fast with that error (remaining deferred callbacks are not executed) — even if the main callback already failed.
   - If you want **all** deferred callbacks to run even if one of them fails, catch errors inside the deferred callback itself.

 ### Example: always run all deferred callbacks (catch inside defer)